Samsung/tizen-docs/docs/application/native/guides/graphics/hw-acceleration-n.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable

 Tizen supports hardware acceleration since Tizen 2.3.1.
-If hardware acceleration is enabled, it increases rendering performance and allows you to use OpenGL® ES.
+If hardware acceleration is enabled, it increases rendering performance and allows you to use OpenGL&reg; ES.

 You can enable hardware acceleration in the `tizen-manifest` file, using the manifest editor's **Advanced** tab.